The Project

 Phase 1 - Northern section of quarry and lake

-• Over 3.6km (2.2 miles) of footpaths for visitors, including a circular route around the lake, accessible for all.
-This will only be accessible at weekends and bank holidays to keep visitors safely away from restoration activities in the southern section of the quarry.
+- Over 2.8km of footpaths for visitors, including a circular route around the lake, accessible for all.
+Typically, there will be no construction during the weekends.

 Phase 1 restoration works would use only chalk extracted from the site.